Brewed to Ease: The Best Teas for Constipation Woes

 Infusion Process:

-• Cover the vessel and allow the tea to steep for 1 to 3 minutes.
-The steeping time will vary based on the specific variety of green tea and personal taste preferences.
-It’s advised to consult the packaging for precise recommendations.
+- Cover the vessel and allow the tea to steep for 1 to 3 minutes.
+The steeping time will vary depending on the variety of green tea and personal taste preferences.
+Consult the packaging for precise recommendations.

 Straining and Serving: